 Update your resume and learn how to write a good cover letter.
 A well-formatted resume targeted to your field is essential in your job search.
 A poorly done resume or one with typos and spelling mistakes can immediately destroy your candidacy.
 Check with The Oxley Career Education Program for samples and individual assistance.
 View resume and cover letter samples online.

 Carefully research the company and the position in advance of the interview.
 This will help you understand the company culture and how you can fit in and contribute.
 Interviewers may ask why you want to work for their company and what you know about them.
 Think about what qualities you have that will make you the best candidate.

 Know the questions you will be asked and practice your responses.
 There are some standard questions that are asked during interviews in all fields.
 Be prepared with questions for the interviewer as well to show your interest in the company.
-Make an appointment with the Office of Career Development and Internships to do a Mock Interview, a simulated interview, which will provide you with feedback about your verbal and non-verbal communication and responses to questions.
+Make an appointment with The Oxley Career Education Program to do a mock interview, a simulated interview, which will provide you with feedback about your verbal and non-verbal communication and responses to questions.
 View Tips for Successful Interviewing.

 Send a Thank You Note

 Get the names and titles of people who interviewed you and send them a note thanking them for the interview.
 You can highlight one or two points you discussed to which they responded well and you can even include something you forgot to mention.
 Do this as soon as possible after the interview.
 E-mail thank you notes are fine, as long as they are formatted professionally.
 If you choose to send a handwritten note, make sure the stationery is formal (without pictures) and that your handwriting is legible.